What You Need to Know Before Hiring a Misdemeanor Lawyer

 These misdemeanor offenses still come with registration requirements if convicted.

 Average Cost of a Lawyer for a Misdemeanor

 Additionally, if the criminal offense is on the less serious side, a plea deal might be reached that permits the implicated to receive a lower penalty, like community service or probation, rather than jail time.
-If, however, the misdemeanor proved to be a great danger to society, the judge may sentence the perpetrator to an extra six months of prison time over what the misdemeanor’s class ranking usually dictates.
+If, however, the misdemeanor proved to be a great danger to society, the judge may sentence the perpetrator to an extra 180 days in jail over what the misdemeanor’s class ranking usually dictates.

 Understanding How “Wobbler” Cases Affect Attorney Cost

 Often, clients find it difficult to determine whether their criminal activity is a misdemeanor or a felony, and a skilled attorney will explain how “wobbler” cases work.
 A criminal offense that would typically be charged as a misdemeanor might rise to a felony under particular situations.

 Crimes that are typically misdemeanors but could be raised to a felony include the following situations:

 - Accused has previous convictions for a comparable criminal activity

 - Petty theft of less than $500 in a church or school

 Criminal offenses involving business, individual, or residential property generally result in felony charges.
 Still, they can be prosecuted as misdemeanors if nobody was threatened of being hurt, like with arson or burglary of a deserted structure.